-On successful completion of the Family Medicine program, students should be able to:
+On successful completion of the course, the students should be:

-- 1. Describe the role and scope of Family Physician as a first contact doctor in the society - 2.
-Demonstrate knowledge and skills in recognizing and planning the management of common medical and surgical problems encountered in a family practice as a first contact doctor - 3.
-Identify the role of Family Physician in disease prevention and health promotion in primary care setting - 4.
-Demonstrate knowledge and skills in providing care for children from birth to adolescence and care for women of all ages in a primary care - 5.
-Identify the red flag signs of diseases early and demonstrate the skills in providing emergency care as a first contact doctor - Provide care for mental health issues encountered in the primary care and describe the availability of special services such as elderly care, palliative care and counselling - Demonstrate verbal and written communication skills required for providing patient-centred holistic care and comply with prescribed methods of documentation - 8.
-Demonstrate competencies in collaboration of care, continuity of care and advocacy in the primary care setting - Demonstrate the ability to engage as a member, manager and a leader, in a multi-disciplinary team, in a manner that optimizes safe, effective patient/ population-centred care. - Demonstrate the ability to carry out professional responsibilities with adherence to ethical principles and an understanding of the legal implications applicable in family practice
+- 1. describe the role and scope of family physician as a first contact doctor in the society - demonstrate knowledge and skills in recognizing and planning the management of common medical and surgical problems encountered in a family practice as a first contact doctor - 3. identify the role of family physician in disease prevention and health promotion in primary care setting - 4. demonstrate knowledge and skills in providing care for children from birth to adolescence and care for women of all ages in a primary care - 5. identify the red flag signs of diseases early and demonstrate the skills in providing emergency care as a first contact doctor - provide care for mental health issues encountered in the primary care and describe the availability of special services such as elderly care, palliative care and counselling - demonstrate verbal and written communication skills required for providing patient-centred holistic care and comply with prescribed methods of documentation - 8. demonstrate competencies in collaboration of care, continuity of care and advocacy in the primary care setting - demonstrate the ability to engage as a member, manager and a leader, in a multidisciplinary team, in a manner that optimizes safe, effective patient/ populationcentred care. - demonstrate the ability to carry out professional responsibilities with adherence to ethical principles and an understanding of the legal implications applicable in family practice